 Aside from performances, her top achievements to-date are the song she wrote with Steve Everett, "Pick Your Head Up" and her mention in Rolling Stone's 10 best Country/Americana songs to hear now.
 Her career is blossoming and she has no intention of slowing down.
 "My immediate goals are to play the Grand Ole Opry, write a hit song, and play music for a living for the rest of my life."

-Britney is set to release her next single, "Lovestruck" on November 15.
+Britney is set to release her next single, "The First Time" on January 31.